mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 - Why would one believe the exponential/Poisson arrival rate story?
 - Idea: stochastic population growth model
-  - Migratory chain corresponds with some superabundance of resources.
+  - Chain is propelled by a positive resource/technology shock.
-  - If population in a location reaches a barrier, the superabundance is dissipated.
+  - If population in a location reaches a barrier, the shock dissipates.
-  - Some segment of the population moves on to an uninhabited area.
+  - Population splits and some fraction moves on to a new area.
-  - Once the population has moved on, a new superabundance parameter is drawn in the location.
+  - A new shock parameter is drawn in the location.

 ---
-# Formal approach (like Baker, 2008):
+# Formal approach (Baker, 2008):
-- Utility, children, and (net) income are all the same in current location:
+- Utility, children, and (net) income are equal in the current location:
-- Suppose income has a fixed component, a congestion component, and a stochastic component: $y_t=1+r(1-\frac{p_t}{K})+\sigma (\epsilon_{t+\Delta}-\epsilon_t)$
+- Income has a fixed component, a congestion component, and a stochastic component: $y_t=1+r(1-\frac{p_t}{K})+\sigma (\epsilon_{t+\Delta}-\epsilon_t)$
 - Total population next period, $p_{t+\Delta}$ is $p_tk_t$ or:
 $$
 p_{t+\Delta}=p_ty_t=p_t\left[1+r\left(1-\frac{p_t}{K}\right)+\sigma (\epsilon_{t+\Delta}-\epsilon_t)\right]